Alumni Award for Excellence in Undergraduate Academic Advising

 Description of Award

 The Alumni Award for Excellence in Undergraduate Academic Advising is given annually to recognize an individual who serves undergraduate advisees in exemplary ways.
-The Award includes a $2000 cash prize and membership in the University’s Academy of Advising Excellence.
+The Award includes a $2000 cash prize and membership in the University’s Academy of Advising Excellence, and a digital badge to verify the nominee is a deserving recipient of this award.

 The nominee must be a full-time faculty member and must hold the rank of professor, associate professor, assistant professor, instructor or a professional advisor at the AP level.